 And just like that, I was driving home.

 I think it says a lot about my spiritual status (or my capacity for denial) that I barely thought about the results for the next two weeks.
 My life is full and busy; it’s tough to ruminate on my impending death when you’ve got a four-year-old screaming for oatmeal, a seven-year-old who refuses to wear underwear, and a nine-year-old who constantly maneuvers for my phone so he can shop for Pokemon on Ebay.
 There were also deadlines to meet, errands to run, meetings to attend.
 Life plows forward.
 So my follow-up appointment came upon me almost as a surprise.

 This time, I brought my husband.

-I was quiet on the drive to the hospital, certain that, in less than an hour, I’d be making an appointment for a hysterectomy.
+I was quiet on the drive to the hospital, certain that I’d be getting a hysterectomy within the hour.
 My husband was his typical pleasant self – the man smiles even when we’re fighting – reminding me to hope for the best.
 Husband’s positiveness is something I generally admire (and envy), but in certain situations, such as when I’m going to get the results of my cancer panel, it makes me want to clock him.

 “I can hope for the best,” I snapped, “and still be scared out of my mind.”

 He looked at me.
 “You’re right.
 It is scary.”